alicemunsal/dohex/DoHex2.md

 ## Notes

 * Event bus is the most preferred communication type for components but there are others.
-Design of your system might be look like this:
+Design of your system might look like this:

 ![enter image description here](https://raw.githubusercontent.com/alicemunsal/dohex/master/diagrams/1-Hybrid.png)